 - The first thing you’ll notice when looking for dog life jackets is that they come in a plethora of colors and patterns.
 Choose one in a bright color that will help keep your dog as visible as possible.

 - A durable top handle will help you to grab onto and lift your dog out of the water or even just when loading and unloading from a boat.

-- Look for a D-ring or leash attachment, this will allow you more flexibility when using the vest out of the water and can help give you another place to connect to if your dog does get into trouble in the water.
+- Look for a D-ring or leash attachment; this will allow you more flexibility when using the vest out of the water and can help give you another place to connect to if your dog does get into trouble in the water.

 - Reflective strips can also increase the visibility factor for your dog, especially if you’re swimming at dawn, dusk, or nighttime.

-- Especially if your dog isn’t a strong swimmer, is a brachycephalic breed (i.e. short snout), or tires easily, you’ll want to look for a life vest with an attachable front flotation pad that can help keep your dog’s head out of the water, even if she’s otherwise incapacitated.
+- Especially if your dog isn’t a strong swimmer, is a brachycephalic breed (i.e. short snout), or tires easily, you’ll want to look for a life vest with an attachable front flotation pad that can help keep your dog’s head out of the water, even if they’re otherwise incapacitated.

 - Finally, look for dog life jackets that have extra flotation material around the sides and middle to ensure as much extra buoyancy as possible.

 It’s not always easy choosing a dog life jacket online.
 How will you know it’ll perform the way you need?
 Never fear, The Dog People have selected some options and tested them to see which are the best.

 Interested in trying these jackets for yourself?
 See below.
 (Note: The CWB Board Co. jacket is no longer available.)